Shame is the most powerful motivator of human behaviour.

-From His example and by the power of His Spirit, Jesus’ disciples learn to resist the prevailing sins of their peer groups, which hinders their progress in godliness and their Christian race Heb 12:1.
+From His example and by the power of His Spirit, Jesus’ disciples learn to resist the prevailing sins of their peer groups, sins which hinder their progress in godliness and in their Christian race Heb 12:1.

 They do so by ‘looking unto Jesus the Author and Finisher of our faith; Who for the joy that was set before Him endured the cross, despising the shame, and is set down at the right hand of the throne of God’ Heb 12:2.
 They look ahead to the finishing line and lay aside what hinders their running.

 So, how is it that many sinners begin ‘to glory in their shame’ Php 3:19?
 Where, when and how did they lose their shame of sin?
 This happens because they change their peer group and adopt different standards.
 ‘Be not deceived: evil companions corrupt good manners’ 1Cor 15:33.
 ‘Wicked people shall press ahead towards more evil’ 2Tim 3:13, because this is the standard of their peer group.

 John Bunyan in The Pilgrim’s Progress writes of a character called Shame.
 Bunyan’s character Christian in his allegory thought that Shame was wrongly named because, although he was ashamed of religion, yet he was a bold fellow who was not ashamed of making others ashamed of religion also.